lvml/mpv-plugin-xrandr/README.md

 mpv plugin for setting display output parameters, e.g. the refresh rate, automatically to the best suitable value for playing the current file.

+(This is currently implemented only for Unix systems which provide the "xrandr" command to control the X server.
+No Windows/Mac support yet.)

 (written by Lutz Vieweg)

 Rationale / Use Case: